isabella232/integrations-learn.en/help/integrations/tutorials/rtcdp-target/mobile-sdk-and-target-destination.md

 ---
-title: Integrate Real-Time CDP and Target with Web SDK and Target destination
+title: Integrate Real-Time CDP and Target with Mobile SDK and Target destination
-description: Learn how to integrate Real-Time CDP and Target with Web SDK and Target destination.
+description: Learn how to integrate Real-Time CDP and Target with Mobile SDK and Target destination.
 solution: Target, Real-time Customer Data Platform
 feature: Integrations
 topic: Integrations